cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Description:
        Compute consistent initial conditions for ODE45I.
    Parameters:
-      | fun:  The function that represents the implicit ODE.
+       The function that represents the implicit ODE.
 The function should accept three doubles (time, state, and its derivative) and return a double representing the derivative of the state.
-      | t0:  An array of time points at which the solution is desired.
+       An array of time points at which the solution is desired.
 The first element is the initial time, and the last element is the final time.
-      | y0:  The initial value of the dependent variable (state).
+       The initial value of the dependent variable (state).
-      | ytruth:  An array of intergers indicating which component of y0 is fixed and which is not.
+       An array of intergers indicating which component of y0 is fixed and which is not.
-      | yp0:  The initial time derivative of the dependent variable (state).
+       The initial time derivative of the dependent variable (state).
-      | yptruth:  An array of intergers indicating which component yp0 is fixed and which is not.
+       An array of intergers indicating which component yp0 is fixed and which is not.
-      | options:  Optional parameters for the ODE solver, such as relative tolerance, absolute tolerance, and maximum step size.
+       Optional parameters for the ODE solver, such as relative tolerance, absolute tolerance, and maximum step size.
 If not provided, default options will be used.
    Returns:
        A tuple containing two elements:
           * double y0: modified initial state.